 I didn’t know what else to do.
 I hid the textbook in my satchel and followed him.
 The vendor, Betty, was the one I usually shopped with.
-She was about the only one who had items from before the corporations.
-Ralph thanked her for the introduction.
+She was about the only one who had items from before the Corporations.
 Betty must have been watching me for some time.

 I shrugged.
 “I think it’s a necessary evil.”

 “It keeps the masses quelled.
 It allows people to buy things they normally couldn’t afford or don’t even have access to.
 Even if the items are mostly forgeries,” I sipped from my cup.
-“With the masses quelled they fall in line and do their jobs and live their lives.
-The corporation barely allows or gives its people enough so there are no uprisings.”
+“With the masses quelled, they fall in line, do their jobs, and live their lives.
+The Corporation barely allows or gives its people enough, so there are no uprisings.”

-Standing outside the old Catholic church I contemplated what my future would look like if I walked in versus if I walked away, like that classic movie.
-DO I take the red pill or the blue pill.
-One direction was scary as hell the other was mundane as hell.
+Standing outside the old Catholic church, I contemplated what my future would look like if I walked in versus if I walked away, like that classic movie.
+Do I take the red pill or the blue pill?
+One direction was scary as hell, while the other was mundane as hell.

 A hand clapped down on my shoulder.
 I snapped my head around to see Ralph.